 - Budget Option: Vorson LP-Style Electric Ukulele

-- Best Stylish: Luna Tattoo Concert Mahogany Acoustic/Electric Ukulele
+- Most Stylish: Luna Tattoo Concert Mahogany Acoustic/Electric Ukulele

 Just like acoustic ukuleles, electric ukuleles come in a variety of sizes and body styles, as well as with various features that appeal to different players.

-After taking a good long look at all of the most popular electric ukuleles on the market at the moment, we’ve come up with a list of five top electric ukuleles, as well as some things to keep in mind as you make your decision.
+After taking a good long look at all of the most popular electric ukuleles on the market at the moment, we’ve come up with a list of our top 5 picks for electric ukuleles, as well as some things to keep in mind as you make your decision.

 For those who are newer to ukuleles in general, here’s a quick rundown of electric ukulele sizes: